Instacart Business Model: How The App Works & Why It is Successful

 - They get paid from the app, but they can earn through tips as well.

 These are the supply creators on the app.
 Store owners partner with Instacart and allow them to sell their groceries via the app.
 They benefit from the popularity of the app and can reach a wider audience.
 The app also allows these owners to promote their store on the app.

 The Instacart Business Model

-Instacart holds a 68.8% market share in the USA and its popularity is majorly because of the unique business model of the company.
-Although many companies that have implemented the on-demand model, only some have been able to execute it seamlessly.
+Instacart holds a 68.8% market share in the USA and its popularity is majorly because of its unique business model of the company.
+Although many companies have implemented the on-demand model, only some have been able to execute it seamlessly.
 Instacart understood the needs of the industry and molded it to form its business model.
 The way it does the same: